hashicorp/terraform-website/content/source/docs/cloud/migrate/workspaces.html.md

 ```

 - Use the `remote` backend.
-- In the `organization` attribute, specify the name of your TFE organization.
+- In the `organization` attribute, specify the name of your Terraform Cloud organization.
-- The `hostname` attribute is only necessary with private TFE instances.
-You can omit it if you're using the SaaS version of TFE.
+- The `hostname` attribute is only necessary with Terraform Enterprise instances.
+You can omit it if you're using the SaaS version of Terraform Cloud.
-- In the `prefix` attribute in the `workspaces` block, specify a prefix to use when naming newly created TFE workspaces.
-You'll use short workspace names on the CLI, and long workspace names with the prefix added in TFE's UI and API.
+- In the `prefix` attribute in the `workspaces` block, specify a prefix to use when naming newly created Terraform Cloud workspaces.
+You'll use short workspace names on the CLI, and long workspace names with the prefix added in Terraform Cloud's UI and API.
 See [the remote backend documentation][remote-backend] for details.

 ## Step 6: Run `terraform init` to Migrate the Workspaces

 Run `terraform init`.

-The init command will offer to migrate each previous state to a new TFE workspace.
+The init command will offer to migrate each previous state to a new Terraform Cloud workspace.
 The prompt usually looks like this:

 ```
 Initializing the backend...